A uniform estimate for rough paths: Introduction

-\begin{remark} The case $p = 1$ and $\delta = 1$ was studied in \cite{Lyons and Xu}, and it was shown that the logarithmic correction can be removed in this situation.
-But the method there only works for $p = 1$, and does not generalize to other $p$'s. \end{remark}
+\begin{remark} The classical continuity theorem corresponds to the case $\delta = 0$.
+The case $p = 1$ and $\delta = 1$ was studied in \cite{Lyons and Xu}, and it was shown that the logarithmic correction can be removed in this situation.
+But the method there only works for $p = 1$, and does not generalize to $p > 1$. \end{remark}